beckermr/stackvana-core/README.md

   Linux.
 On OSX systems, the build tooling is stable enough (and the OSX version used by the project is old enough), that it is pretty safe to also allow `eups` to use precompiled binaries.

+- I have removed the build of `doxygen` from `eups` in favor of installing it with `conda`.
+I used the `manifest.remap` feature of `eups` to make sure this works with the existing stack installation routine.
+Many thanks to Jim Bosch for pointing out this feature of `eups`!

 ## Known Build Issues